 … knitted… and run out of white yarn!

-The blanket is to sleep with, but it has turned out to be a good throw on our (worn) sofa 🙂 It’s squishy and I regret each night when my daughter takes it back to her bedroom.
+The blanket is to sleep with, but it has turned out to be a good throw on our (worn) sofa 🙂 It feels soft and squishy and I regret when my daughter takes it back to her bedroom each night.

 The blanket pattern is available here on my site, free of course!